f5devcentral/f5-rseries-training/docs/rseries_security.rst

     PATCH https://{{rseries_appliance1_ip}}:8888/restconf/data/openconfig-system:system/aaa

 In the body of the API call adjust the restconf-token lifetime setting to the desired timeout in minutes.
-The example below is 10 minutes, and the session will timeout at five times the value of the lifetime setting due to tken refresh.
+The example below is 10 minutes, and the session will timeout at five times the value of the lifetime setting due to token refresh.

 .. code-block:: json